jmcdice/jpilot-mcp/README.md

 - The MCP server currently only supports standard fields
 - You may need to create issues manually in Jira if custom fields are required

+### List Results Issues

+**Problem: "Only seeing 1 result when there should be more"**
+- This was fixed in v0.2.0 - make sure you're running the latest version
+- Run `git pull` and `pip install -e .` to update
+- Restart your MCP client after updating

+**Problem: "Descriptions showing as PropertyHolder objects"**
+- This was fixed in v0.2.0 with the ADF parser
+- Update to the latest version and restart your MCP client
+- Descriptions and comments now display as readable plain text

 ### Claude Desktop Not Showing Tools

 1. Check the config file location: `~/Library/Application Support/Claude/claude_desktop_config.json`